Carmenda-nl/carmenda_pseudonymize_core/README.md

 ## How It Works

-Carmenda Pseudonymize uses the Deduce algorithm to replace sensitive information in textual data with pseudonyms.
+Carmenda privacy tool uses the Deduce algorithm to replace sensitive information in textual data with pseudonyms.
 This method ensures that the data remains useful for analytical purposes while safeguarding individual privacy.

 ## License